pglen/pydbase/README.md

 ## API

 The module 'twincore' uses two data files and a lock file.
 The file names are generated from the base name of the data file. .pidx for the index, .lock for the lock file.
 The lock file times out in 0.3 seconds and breaks the lock. (in case of frozen process)

+Example db creation:

+    core = twincore.DbTwinCore(deffile)

+Setting verbosity and debug verbosity:

+    twincore.core_quiet = quiet
+    twincore.core_verbose = verbose
+    twincore.core_pgdebug = pgdebug
+    twincore.core_showdel = sdelx

+Some basic ops:

+    dbsize = core.getdbsize()

+    core.save_data(keyx, datax)
+    rec_arr = core.retrieve(keyx, ncount)
+    print("rec_arr", rec_arr)

 ## The test executable